GolfWithFriends/golf-with-friends/README.md

 grunt
 ```

+Before deploying with divshot, run `grunt production` which will combine all the javascript files into one.

 ####[Grunt](http://gruntjs.com/)
 `src/` contains all the files that you'll be editing.  `grunt` assembles those files and puts them in the `dist/` folder which is pushed out to divshot when the `divshot push <CONFIG>` command is run.